poseidonlocal/poseidonlocal.github.io/README.md

 4. Under "Source", select "Deploy from a branch"
 5. Choose "main" branch and "/ (root)" folder
 6. Click "Save"
-7. Your site will be available at `https://[username].github.io/[repository-name]`
+7. Your site will be available at `https://poseidonlocal.github.io`

 ## Customization

 - Edit `index.html` to change content and structure
-- Modify `styles.css` to update colors, fonts, and layout
+- Modify Tailwind classes to update styling
 - Update `script.js` to add interactive features
-- Replace placeholder links with your actual social media and project URLs
+- Add more projects to the projects section

 ## File Structure

 ```
-├── index.html          # Main HTML file
+├── index.html          # Main HTML file with Tailwind CSS
-├── styles.css          # CSS styles
 ├── script.js           # JavaScript functionality
 └── README.md           # This file
 ```